Skip to main content

 Menopause Support Group

-The Menopause Support Group offers members information and support around the menopause, much of which can be found on their announcement page.
+The Menopause Support Group offers members information and support around the menopause, much of which can be found on their webpage.
 The Network also offers:

 You can find more information about the group from the Safety, Health and Employee Wellbeing team, or by requesting access to the Menopause Matters Support Team through Marcia Martin or Melanie Torrance.